-What are the reasons for performing these lateralization tests?
+What are the Reasons for Performing Lateralization Tests?

-- We primarily perform these tests to identify the restricted side (the reference side) for pelvic and sacral diagnosis and treatment. - These tests allow us to: - determine symmetry (or asymmetry) of motion between the innominates and the sacrum - check the resiliency of the sacroiliac joint - direct treatment specifically to the restricted side
+- We primarily perform these tests to identify the restricted side (the reference side) for pelvic and sacral diagnosis and treatment. - These tests allow us to: - determine symmetry (or asymmetry) of motion between the innominates and the sacrum - check the resiliency of the sacroiliac joint - helps direct treatment to the restricted side of the pelvis